-Email your submissions before the first meeting of the month to a club N4C representative:
+Send your submission(s) before the first meeting of each month to a club N4C representative:

 • Ken Kiss — Digital Nature and Digital Black and White

 • Cara Pusateri — All other Digital categories

 File Size.
-Size your photos to 1920 pixels on the longest side, and up to 750KB in size.
+Size your digital submissions to 1920 pixels on the longest side, and up to 750KB in size.
 Use an RGB color space for onscreen viewing.
 Crop to 16:9 for best results on widescreen displays.
 Always crop to enhance the composition!

 File Names.
 Use our club code (DA) plus your member number, the category, and your image’s title.
 Separate these items with commas.

 Example: DA001,DP,Beautiful Sunset.jpg

 DA This is the Dubuque Camera Club code.

 DJ: Digital Journalism (Minimal editing.
 Must show “reality.”
-Related images are OK but must meet file size specs.).
+A panel of related images is fine but must stay within size specs.)

 DN: Digital Nature (No “hand of man” should be visible.
-Wildlife, birds, native plants, natural landscapes).
+Wildlife, birds, any plants, natural landscapes.
+Cultivated plants are fine!)

 DT: Digital Travel (Must have city/state or location in file name.)

-DB: Digital Black & White (Sepia or duotone is fine.
+DB: Digital Black & White (Sepia or duotone is fine too.
 No selective color.
 Any subject).

 DA: Altered Reality (Photoshopped images and composites.
 Must look unreal).

 The specific title of your image, up to 256 characters.
 Spaces between words are fine.

 File name extension (Not .jpeg).

 View submissions in the club’s online photo gallery at photos.dubuquecameraclub.com.
 The club reviews submissions and returns during the first club meeting of each month.
 Our club may submit 8 images per category, or 16 if we judged.
-Our club’s N4C representatives make the final decisions about which images are sent in.
+Our club’s N4C reps make the final decisions about which images get sent in.